-The 2013 “Best Colleges” edition of U.S. News & World Report ranks Oregon Institute of Technology’s undergraduate engineering programs No. 35 in
+The 2013 “Best Colleges” edition of U.S. News & World Report ranks Oregon Institute of Technology’s undergraduate engineering programs No. 35 in the nation.

 The 2013 “Best Colleges” edition of U.S. News & World Report ranks Oregon Institute of Technology’s undergraduate engineering programs No. 35 in the nation.
 The university also earned the No. 10 spot among best baccalaureate colleges in the Western Region and the No. 3 spot for Top Public Regional Colleges.